Updated in 2023

 Step 4: Go into your technical interviews with confidence by preparing

-As you move through the interviews, you will see technical challenges and technical interviews.
+As you move through the hiring process, you will see technical challenges and interviews.
 The best advice we can give is to practice what you will see in these types of sessions.
 There are a lot of ways you can find these questions online.
 We compiled 113 data science technical interview questions from real tech companies, which is a good place to start.

 Remember to read the question thoroughly before you start working.
 Ask clarifying questions before diving in, like “Over what time period is the data referencing?” or “How do you define this unit?”
 As you work, explain what you are doing to give the interviewer a sense of your reasoning.
 Just make sure that you are actually confident in these comments, so that you are not hurting yourself.

 Step 5: Prepare for your behavioral interviews, too

 Behavioral interviews are just as important as the technical interviews.
 The reasoning?
 They want to see how you would react in certain situations and whether or not you are a good fit for the culture and team.